Africa is one of the most diverse continents on earth. Based on Per Capita rankings, this post will show you the richest countries in Africa.

 The country’s small manufacturing industry produces essential consumer goods such as cigarettes and food products such as canned fish and processed meat.

 Ghana has a market-based economy that encourages foreign investments.
 Ghana’s economic growth has slowed since the early 2000s because it used its resources for most of its development projects, which caused inflation rates to increase to 10%.

 - GDP per capita:$7,100

 - Area- 322,463 km²

 The main exports are cocoa beans, petroleum products, and palm oil.
-Like other African countries, Ivory Coast also relies on foreign assistance to help its economy recover from civil wars.
+Like other African countries, Ivory Coast relies on foreign assistance to help its economy recover from civil wars.

-The Ivory Coast’s economic growth has slowed down since the early 2000s because of its inadequate infrastructure, which has hindered foreign investment.
+The Ivory Coast’s economic growth has slowed since the early 2000s because of its inadequate infrastructure, which has hindered foreign investment.